Music Industry: 5 Careers You Should Consider

-Azusa Pacific University’s Master of Arts in Music Entrepreneurial Studies program can prepare you for a lasting and fulfilling music career.
+Azusa Pacific University’s Master of Arts in Music Industry program can prepare you for a lasting and fulfilling music career.
 Whether you’re musically inclined yourself or you enjoy developing and showcasing the skills of others, there’s a place for you in the music industry.

-After completing your training and earning your graduate degree in music entrepreneurship, there are a number of career paths you could follow.
+After completing your training and earning your graduate degree in music industry, there are a number of career paths you could follow.
 Here are five possible roles you could play:

 1. Independent Musician